-- Asthma (moderate-to-severe) - ytothebrain) Cystic fibrosis Cerebrovascular disease (affects blood vessels and blood supp - Hypertension or high blood pressure - Immuno compromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticos teroids, or use of other properties of the contraction of the contraction of the corticos of the corticosimmune weakening medicines - Neurologicconditions, suchasdementia Liver disease - Pregnancy - Pulmonaryfibrosis(havingdamagedorscarredlungtissues) Smoking - Thalassemia (atype of blood disorder) Type 1 - diabetes mellitus and to inform individuals as to what their level of risk may be so they can make individual decisions about illness prevention.
+- Asthma (moderate-to-severe) - ytothebrain) Cystic fibrosis Cerebrovascular disease (affects blood vessels and blood supp - Hypertension or high blood pressure - Immuno compromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticos teroids, or use of other properties of the contraction of the corticos ofimmune weakening medicines - Neurologicconditions, such as dementia Liver disease - Pregnancy - Pulmonaryfibrosis(havingdamagedorscarredlungtissues) Smoking - Thalassemia (atype of blood disorder) Type 1 - diabetes mellitus and to inform individuals as to what their level of risk may be so they can make individual decisions about illness prevention.
 We are learning more about COVID-19 every day.
 This listis a living document that may be updated at any time, subject to potentially rapid change as the science evolves.